CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-profile-subprofiles.md

 The `$id` should be replaced with the ID of the profile you want to add a subprofile to.
 The `$collectionID` should be replaced with the ID of the collection in which the subprofile should be stored.
 The new subprofile of the profile can be placed in the body of the message.
-After a succesful call the ID of the created request is returned.
+After a successful call the ID of the created request is returned.

 ## Body data